 Recognizing the difference between what is a normal aspect of aging and what is a troublesome symptom can be complicated.
-The assumption used to be that aging equaled a steady and predictable decline in our physical and mental abilities, but we have found that this is not always necessarily the case.
+The assumption used to be that aging equalled a steady and predictable decline in our physical and mental abilities, but we have found that this is not always necessarily the case.

 Aging does not inevitably come with a slow and steady decline in our physical and mental abilities.
 We are more likely to develop certain health conditions such as diabetes, heart disease, or arthritis, but geriatricians emphasize that not all changes are age-related; some changes may be caused by treatable conditions.

 Only 6-8% of people over 65 have memory challenges due to dementia, so don’t go jumping to conclusions.
 If you notice you are having many “senior moments” or are experiencing confusion along with more serious memory loss, this may come from a treatable condition.
-A variety of conditions such as vitamin deficiencies, depression, sleep problems, chronic pain, changes in medication, urinary tract infections, and metabolic disorders can all cause forgetfulness or confusion.
+A variety of conditions, such as vitamin deficiencies, depression, sleep problems, chronic pain, changes in medication, urinary tract infections, and metabolic disorders, can all cause forgetfulness or confusion.
 Discuss your memory challenges with your doctor and your pharmacist to review your prescriptions and over-the-counter medications.